 We work alongside families living in poverty, vulnerable women and children, internally displaced persons, ethnic minorities, people living with HIV/AIDS and other diseases as well as people with disabilities.

-- About 200 FXBVillage programs have been implemented since 1989.
+- About 200 FXBVillage programs have been implemented.

 - 84,000 people have been lifted out of extreme poverty.